skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the major streets converge on a central district just in front of the Citadel.

-Eomer the Rogue, Thordek the Fighter, Enoch the Cleric, Thu'fir the Blade Lord, Endo the Monk, and Beck the (former) first mate of Ocean's Majesty, all enter the town on horseback.
+Eomier the Rogue, Thordek the Fighter, Enoch the Cleric, Thu'fir the Blade Lord, Endo the Monk, and Beck the (former) first mate of Ocean's Majesty, all enter the town on horseback.
 As they enter, their papers are examined and they are questioned thoroughly by the gate guards.
 At